Daidalos99/daidalos99.github.io/index.md

 This is my blog that I record about my projects, studies, and daily life.
 Hope you can get good infomation in this archive! :smile:

-If you wanna know about me more, pls check my bio(about).
+If you wanna know about me more, pls check 'About' category.